 London Drum

-The journey from Hyde Park Corner to Paddington is in fare zone 1 and you’ll have to use the Piccadilly and Circle tube lines, changing trains at South Kensington
+This journey is in zone 1 and you’ll have to use the Piccadilly and Circle lines, changing trains at South Kensington

 1. From Hyde Park Corner take the Piccadilly Line